mhopeng/CommuteClock/README.md

 # CommuteClock
+NOTE: This project has not been updated for the new 511.org APIs (July 2016).
+An update is in progress...

 A software + hardware project for predicting car commute times in the San Francisco Bay area.

 CommuteClock is a hardware project to create a "clock" which displays the projected arrival time when traveling by car.
 The time shown on the clock is the time you should expect to arrive at your destination if you leave immediately.